patrickneise/quarantinesec/README.md

 Assignment 1 (3/24/2020): Notes/answers for Exam Objectives 1.1 and 1.2

-Assignment 2 (3/26/20): Notes/answers for Exam Objectives 1.3
+Assignment 2 (3/26/20): Notes/answers for Exam Objectives 1.3 and 1.4

 #### Session Videos